-The report focuses on the following priorities:
+The resolution focuses on the following priorities:

-- improving the quality of TEN-T road infrastructure across the EU; - working with regions and cities, particularly at cross-border level, to complete the infrastructure down to the last kilometre, to enable more seamless and efficient use of infrastructure and services to avoid congestion and reduce emissions; - strengthening rail links, in particular cross-border links and connections between economic centres, given the central role of rail transport in decarbonising the transport sector; - set regular, periodic, binding targets for the deployment of the ERTMS, with a view to completing its integration into the TEN-T core network by 2030; - strengthen modal shift in international passenger transport by exploiting the potential of night trains in terms of the environment and competitiveness; - developing high-speed, high-quality passenger rail services on all TEN-T core networks; - focusing on the cross-border dimension of seaports and enhancing the capacity, quality and navigability of inland waterways.
+- improving the quality of TEN-T road infrastructure across the EU through new measures to increase the roll-out of alternative fuels and the deployment of electric charging stations and hydrogen refuelling stations; - taking measures to further strengthen road safety ; - introducing special certified sections of the TEN-T network, as well as on the network of motorways; - working with regions and cities, particularly at cross-border level, to complete the infrastructure down to the last kilometre; - strengthening rail links, in particular cross-border links and connections between economic centres, given the central role of rail transport in decarbonising the transport sector; - set regular, periodic, binding targets for the deployment of the ERTMS, with a view to completing its integration into the TEN-T core network by 2030; - strengthen modal shift in international passenger transport by exploiting the potential of night trains in terms of the environment and competitiveness; - developing high-speed, high-quality passenger rail services on all TEN-T core networks; - focusing on the cross-border dimension of seaports and enhancing the capacity, quality and navigability of inland waterways. - ensuring the resilience of air transport in the face of new risks and new crises such as that of COVID-19.